-- Step 3: Get the software and install it on your computer.
-Now open it, read the instructions as shown on its interface accordingly.
-Let the program scan your formatted drive.
+Step 3: Open the program, read the instructions as shown on its interface accordingly and let the program scan your formatted drive.

 Note: the scan process can take some time if your disk has a large volume (e.g. it can take a few hours to a 500GB external HDD).
-So be patient.
+Be patient.

-Once again, before you use data recovery software, DO NOT attempt to save more files to the formatted drive to avoid decreasing chances of recovery due to data overwriting.
+Once again, before you use any unformat software, DO NOT attempt to save more files to the formatted drive to avoid decreasing chances of recovery due to data overwriting.